 Some medicines can increase the toxic effects of alcohol on the body.
-When a person continually takes alcohol with their medications, they may become addicted to the effects that follow – some of which can be very dangerous and even life-threatening.
+When a person continually takes alcohol with their medications, they may become addicted to the following effects – some of which can be very dangerous and even life-threatening.

 5. FAMILY HISTORY

-If you have a parent or other relative who is an alcoholic, your risk of alcoholism automatically increases.
-Part of this is due to genetics, but the other part is your environment.
-Spending time around people who drink heavily or abuse alcohol can influence you to do the same.
+If you have a parent or other relative who has alcoholism, your risk of alcoholism automatically increases.
+Part of this is due to genetics, but the other is your environment.
+Spending time around people drinking heavily or abusing alcohol can influence you to do the same.

 Multiple factors can play a role in a person’s risk of alcoholism.
 While the above may not directly be considered “causes” of alcoholism, they can play a role in its development.
-It’s essential to understand your risk and do what you can to lower it as much as possible.
+It is essential to understand your risk and do what you can to lower it as much as possible.

 Call Us if you or a loved one are struggling with anxiety, depression, substance abuse, or addiction and need help.
 Our non-profit organization offers free clinical evaluations and case management services to individuals and families who need them.